RaymondBrien/farrenc-trio/README.md

 ### Local VS Deployment

-Whilst there are no large differences between the deployed and local versions of my site, it is worth noting that the appearance of font weight differs, depending on the browser you use.
+Whilst there are no large differences between the deployed and local versions of my site, it is worth noting that the appearance of font weight and border appearance differs, depending on the browser you use.

 ## Credits